soft-lang/soft/README.md

-In our test language we only have support for integers, but if we would have support for e.g. boolean, text, numeric, etc, they would also get `NodeGroup := 'VALUE'`, to allow refering to them as a group in the grammar.
+In our test language we only have support for integers, but if we would have support for e.g. boolean, text, numeric, etc, they would also get `NodeGroup := 'VALUE'`, to allow referring to them as a group in the grammar.

 ```sql